-Our prior and current work focuses specifically on prostate cancer.
-Primary prostate cancer tumors use the circulation to acquire proteins and bone marrow-derived cells (BMDCs) to support tumor cell proliferation and blood vessel growth.
+Our prior and current work focuses primarily on prostate cancer with newer projects examining melanoma, ovarian, breast, and lung cancers.
+Primary tumors use the circulation to acquire proteins and bone marrow-derived cells (BMDCs) to support tumor cell proliferation and blood vessel growth.
 In addition, cancer stem cells are mobilized into the circulation resulting in bone metastasis.
 Our goal is to understand what cells and proteins the tumor uses to signal to the bone to prepare for metastasis.

-- CD117 Signaling as a Mechanism of Prostate Cancer Metastasis
+- SCF/CD117 Signaling as a Mechanism of Prostate Cancer Metastasis

 - Developing New Spontaneous Bone Metastasis Models

 In collaboration with the Orthopaedic Research Department, we are using porcine, decellularized trabecular bone to create a bone microenvironment in mice.
 Using syngeneic prostate cancer cells we are studying bone colonization during metastasis.

 - Enumeration and Isolation of Circulating Tumor Cells using Microfluidic Chips

 In collaboration with the Agah Lab at Virginia Tech, we are creating microfluidic chips to enumerate and/or capture circulating tumor cells.
 Initial work has focused on spiking cancer cell lines into blood to optimize devices.
 Ongoing work will utilize patient blood samples.

 - Characterizing the Bone Niche in Comorbidities and Metastasis